slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9803-8/packetizer_raw_output.md

 Modify the XML Schema uniqueness constraints so that for built-in types uniqueness is enforced on @for, while for custom types uniqueness is enforced on the combination of @for and @custom (or by separating the constraints), thereby allowing multiple custom TTL entries.

+**Severity:** High
+  *Basis:* This issue directly conflicts with the forward‐compatibility design, as it prevents a server from representing TTLs for more than one custom DNS record type per object, potentially leading to schema-validation failures and interoperability problems.

+**Confidence:** High

 ---

 ## Report 2: 9803-8-2